Brief History & Our Founders Story

 Why did you feel like you needed to make a change and help children living in poverty?

-Why did you set up your own charity?
+Why did you set up Made With Hope as a charity?

 When researching into the charity sector I found the public were tired of not knowing where their donation was going.
 I believe that we can actually end poverty in our life time.
 To do this, to get everybody to help, they need to feel they can trust the charity they’re donating to.
 Hence we created our 100% Donation Prophecy, which guarantees 100% of your donation will go to our projects in country.